rsdoiel/antenna/science_and_technology.md

 ## CIO and digi VP to depart UK retail giant Asda as Walmart divorce woes settle

-date: 2025-04-14, updated: 2025-04-14, from: The Register (UK I.T.
+date: 2025-04-14, updated: 2025-04-16, from: The Register (UK I.T.
 News)

-<h4>Brit retailer says troubled breakup with tech platform of former US owner nearing conclusion</h4> <p>Two of the top team behind Asda&#39;s £1 billion ($1.31 billion) tech divorce from US retail giant Walmart — which has seen a number of setbacks — are departing the company.…</p>
+<h4>Brit retailer says troubled breakup with tech platform of former US owner nearing conclusion</h4> <p><strong>Exclusive</strong>  Two of the top team behind Asda&#39;s £1 billion ($1.31 billion) tech divorce from US retail giant Walmart — which has seen a number of setbacks — are departing the company.…</p>

 <br>